n-szulc/fingeRNAt/README.md

  `python code/fingeRNAt.py -r example_inputs/1aju_model1.pdb -l example_inputs/ligands.sdf -f SIMPLE -o /path/to/my_output/`

-- Calculate SIFt `PBS`, see what is being calculated using verbose mode, and save the output with the default filename in the `outputs` directory together with heatmap.
+- Calculate SIFt `PBS`, see what is being calculated using verbose mode, and save the output with the default filename in the `outputs/` directory.

- `python code/fingeRNAt.py -r example_inputs/1aju_model1.pdb -l example_inputs/ligands.sdf -f PBS -verbose -vis`
+ `python code/fingeRNAt.py -r example_inputs/1aju_model1.pdb -l example_inputs/ligands.sdf -f PBS -verbose`

 - Calculate default SIFt `FULL` and save it's output along with table containing details on each detected interaction with the default filenames in the `outputs` directory.